PORTFOLIO OF RECENT WORK PRIOR TO STARTING MATTHEW THOMSON DESIGN

 As part of the multidisciplinary DIALOG team, Matthew contributed Urban and Landscape Design as well as graphic facilitation to help create the Vision and Master Plan for the Arbutus Greenway.

-Working closely with multiple city departments, public and stakeholder groups and city staff members, Matthew helped facilitate a process that explored numerous design concepts towards a final Greenway Master Plan that received unanimous support from Mayor and Council.
+Working closely with multiple city departments, public and stakeholder groups and city staff members, Matthew helped facilitate a process that explored numerous design concepts towards a final Greenway Master Plan that received unanimous support from Mayor and Council and be awarded the PIBC 2019 Planning Award for Excellence in Policy Planning .

 Township of Ladysmith & Stz'uminus First Nation